-OEO provides investigative and prosecutorial support, legal advice, and statutorily required review and approval in almost 40 distinct subject areas.
-OEO oversees the use of the most sophisticated investigative tools at the federal government’s disposal, including electronic surveillance, the Federal Witness Security Program, media subpoenas, and witness immunity requests.
+The Office of Enforcement Operations provides investigative and prosecutorial support, legal advice, and statutorily required review and approval in almost 40 distinct subject areas.
+The section oversees the use of the most sophisticated investigative tools at the federal government’s disposal, including electronic surveillance, the Federal Witness Security Program, media subpoenas, and witness immunity requests.

 Office of International Affairs (OIA)

 The Office of International Affairs provides advice and assistance on international criminal matters to the Attorney General and other senior Department of Justice officials, the Criminal Division and the Department's other legal divisions, the U.S. Attorneys offices, and state and local prosecutors.
 The section coordinates the extradition or other legal rendition of international fugitives and all international evidence gathering.

 Office of Overseas Prosecutorial Development, Assistance and Training (OPDAT)

 The Office of Overseas Prosecutorial Development, Assistance and Training seeks to develop and administer technical assistance designed to enhance the capabilities of foreign justice sector institutions and their law enforcement personnel, so they can effectively partner with the Department of Justice in combating terrorism, trafficking in persons, organized crime, corruption, and financial crimes.

 Office of Policy and Legislation (OPL)